 I've seen a very strong correlation between caffeine use & pain.
-Caffeine makes every muscle in your body tighter, including the involuntary muscles in the internal organs.
-If a massage therapy client stops or starts using caffeine, I can feel a difference in their body: more muscle tension with caffeine.
+Caffeine makes every muscle in your body more tense, including the involuntary muscles in the internal organs.
+If a massage therapy client stops or starts using caffeine, I can feel a difference in their body, they have more muscle tension with caffeine.
 Increased muscle tension leads to pain.

 Caffeine Content of Decaffeinated Coffee - Journal of Analytic Toxicology

 When I ask massage therapy clients about their caffeine use, many people say:

 Less than I assume it would take to cause pain.
 That's an assumption.
 Find out what effect caffeine has on your tension and pain.
 Stop using the drugs for a while.

 Even if you only have one cup first thing in the morning, your sleep quality that night is diminished.
 This is shown by EEG (electroencephalography) readings in sleep labs.
 So you wake feeling less refreshed, and grab a cup.
 Then you get drowsy in the afternoon from lack of quality sleep the night before, and want another cup.
 It's a vicious cycle.
 You're addicted.